lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ## Observe

 The {{RFC7641}} defines the Observe option.
-The SCHC Rule description will define the TV to "not-sent," MO to "ignore," and the CDA to "value-sent."
+The SCHC Rule description will not define the TV, but MO to "ignore," and the CDA to "value-sent."
 SCHC does not limit the maximum size for this option (3 bytes).
 To reduce the transmission size, either the Device implementation MAY limit the delta between two consecutive values, or a proxy can modify the increment.

 Since the Observe option MAY use an RST message to inform a server that the client does not require the Observe response, a specific SCHC Rule SHOULD exist to allow the message's compression with the RST type.

 ## No-Response

 The {{RFC7967}} defines a No-Response.
 Different behaviors exist while using this option to limit the responses made by a server to a request.
-If both ends know the value, then the SCHC Rule will describe a TV to this value, with a MO sets to "equal," and CDA set to "not-sent."
+If both ends know the value, then the SCHC Rule will describe a TV to this value, with a MO set to "equal" and CDA set to "not-sent."

-Otherwise, if the value is changing over time, the SCHC Rule will set the MO to "ignore", and CDA to "value-sent".
+Otherwise, if the value is changing over time, the SCHC Rule will set the MO to "ignore" and CDA to "value-sent."
 The Rule may also use a "match-mapping" to compress this option.

 ## OSCORE
 {: #Sec-OSCORE}